RussellGN/react-cars-zim/notes.md

 # todo

-252. more orthodox notifications page
-253. more orthodox settings page
-254. maybe more settings options

 255. make it clearer to the user taht cars.zim is for advertising only and does not take pasrt in transacting
 256. give guidelines on how to proceed after contatcing owner of a listing
 257. refine image upload fields